Airspeed: Equivalent airspeed

+Uses of equivalent airspeed

 EAS is a measure of airspeed that is a function of incompressible dynamic pressure.
 Structural analysis is often in terms of incompressible dynamic pressure, so equivalent airspeed is a useful speed for structural testing.
 The significance of equivalent airspeed is that, at Mach numbers below the onset of wave drag, all of the aerodynamic forces and moments on an aircraft are proportional to the square of the equivalent airspeed.
 Thus, the handling and 'feel' of an aircraft, and the aerodynamic loads upon it, at a given equivalent airspeed, are very nearly constant and equal to those at standard sea level irrespective of the actual flight conditions.

 At standard sea level pressure, CAS and EAS are equal.
 Up to about 200 knots CAS and 10,000 ft (3,000 m) the difference is negligible, but at higher speeds and altitudes CAS diverges from EAS due to compressibility.